 The Ministry of Electronics and Information Technology (MeitY) and the Ministry of Information and Broadcasting jointly introduced the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules 2021 on the 25th February 2021 to put restrictions on digital platforms in India.
 The rules provided a window of three months to allow major social media companies, such as Facebook, Twitter, YouTube & WhatsApp to comply with the special provisions.

 The new rules came into effect on the 26th May 2021.

-Twitter, since the beginning of this year, has expressed its engagement2 with the Indian authorities to tackle abuses that could trigger offline harm.
-On 20th April 2021, Twitter announced3 that it has expanded its engineering team in India.
+Twitter, since the beginning of this year, has expressed its engagement with the Indian authorities to tackle abuses that could trigger offline harm.
+On 20th April 2021, Twitter announced that it has expanded its engineering team in India.